 Once an SMS version is approved/released, any subsequent request to change the SMS will be reviewed by the SM and AM and if/when agreed, will be edited and sent as a proposed update version to the ASRA Board for consideration.
-Pending Board approval, acknowledgement will be shown by a new 'sign off' (and date) as formal approval by the ASRA President.
-The updated version will then be communicated to members via the respective link on the ASRA website (consideration will also be given to sending an electronic copy via email to members and associated entities and/or notice given in the GN).
+Pending Board approval, acknowledgement will be shown by a new 'sign off' (and date) as formal approval.
+The updated version will then be communicated to members via the respective link on the ASRA website.